Ourpower

 Both employers and employees contribute 1% of the employee's salary to UIF, for a total contribution of 2%.
 The employer deducts 1% from the employee's salary and adds their own 1% contribution.
 UIF contributions are capped at the maximum insurable earnings of R17,712 per month.

-To qualify for UIF benefits, you must have contributed for at least 13 weeks (approximately 3 months) in the last 4 years.
-The longer you have contributed, the more benefit days you accumulate.
+To qualify for UIF benefits, you usually need at least 13 weeks (about 3 months) of contributions.
+The longer you have contributed, the more credit days you accumulate.
 You earn 1 credit day for every 4 days worked, up to a maximum of 365 days over the full 4-year cycle.

 Domestic workers, seasonal workers, and employees working more than 24 hours per month are all covered by UIF.
 Independent contractors, public servants, and workers who work fewer than 24 hours per month are excluded.
 Employers who fail to register or contribute face penalties under the Unemployment Insurance Contributions Act.